samringer/samringer.github.io/_posts/2018-10-27-Wasserstein_Distance.md

 As the GAN aims to copy a real probability distribution, we need a loss function that can tell us how different two probability distributions are.
 In this case, we want the generated probability distribution to be as close to the real data probability distribution as possible, so we want to minimise said loss function.

-When dealing with probability distributions, it is common to use *probability density functions*, or *PDFs*, which are a function that return how likely a given input is.

 Compairing the similarity of two PDFs isn't straightforward.
 The simplest way is to use a metric called the [Kullback-Leibler divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence).

 ![KL_Divergence]({{site.url}}/assets/images/WGAN/KL_Divergence.jpg)

 KL divergence quantifies the difference in entropy between two distributions, but it is flawed.
 Note that the KL divergence between $P(x)$ and $Q(x)$ is different from the KL divergence between $Q(x)$ and $P(x)$.
 This is like saying the distance from London to Manchester is different from the distance from Manchester to London.